Originals / Generations

 A way to reward collaborators

-Another way to view it is the Gen 2 copies could be shared with the collaborators of a song.
-If you are the artist, and collaborated with 4 other people for your song, you could send each of your collaborators a Gen 2 copy of the token.
+If you're the artist, and collaborated with 4 other people for your song, you could send each of your collaborators a Gen 2 copy of the token.
 Then the top rarities are all held by the individuals that created the art.
-That pushes the collector rarity to Gen 3, and common farther down.
-It's up to the artist how to express rarities.
+Then you could make the collector rarity Gen 3, then uncommon and common rarities farther down.
+It's up to the artist how to express rarity.

 Provenance